christytan/OCI-GoldenGate/Swingbench.md

 [![](images/obe_tag.png)](#)</td>
 <td class="td-banner">
 ### Congratulations!
-You successfully completed setting up the swingbench workload generator for use in subsequent labs.
+You successfully configured the swingbench java application with Transparent Application Continuity and tested it with a simulated planned maintenance scenario.